hstreamdb/cloud-docs/docs/manage-subscriptions/create-a-subscription.md

 ## Step1.
 Preparation

-1. If you do not have a account, please register an account first and log in.
+1. If you do not have a account, [register an account first](../getting-started/apply-for-a-trial.md) and log in.

 2. If you do not have a stream, please [create a stream](../manage-streams/create-a-stream.md) first.